jasdeepkhalsa/tweet-counter/README.md

 ### Update the delay interval ###
 In `tweet-counter.js` the `tw_interval` sets the delay interval in milliseconds.
 By default this is 10 seconds just to be on the safe side, but can be set to 5 seconds - although the consequences of doing this are unknown.
 Change it at your own risk.

+### How can I get back tweets only in the last hour, or within a specified time-frame? ###
+Please replace the `for (obj in data.statuses)` loop in `tweet-counter.js` with the one in the following gist: https://gist.github.com/jasdeepkhalsa/5939630.

+By default this will bring back tweets occuring in the last hour as a rolling time-frame (i.e. each time Tweet Counter runs it will reset the current time and bring back tweets from one hour behind this).

+You can also set a fixed time-frame in which you would like to analyse tweets or have tweets occuring only in the last hour, but **not** as a rolling time-frame.
+All these settings are explained in the extensive comments in the file.

 ## How it works... (with magic obviously!) ##
 Tweet counter polls the Twitter API using jQuery's `$.ajax` method and loops through the data each time to find any new tweets to add into a list (more technically called an `array`), which is then counted and displayed on screen.